saksham-solanki/vizitor/content/blog/coworking-made-easy-the-best-management-software-for-shared-workspaces.md

 {{< figure src="/images/blog/14mar23-3.png">}}

 Another great feature of coworking softwares is efficient and proper management of members and visitors into the workspace.
 There seems to be a constant flow of visitors and members into the office.Managing and monitoring visitors in real time is one of the complex tasks.
 The software monitors and tracks who is in the space to prevent any unauthorized entry.
-The software provides contactless check-ins and create appointments  into the workspace without need to register and log in manually every time.
+The coworking management software provides contactless check-ins and create appointments  into the workspace without need to register and log in manually every time.
 Members can check in into the coworking space by just scanning the QR codes and there is no need to wait in waiting rooms.It ensures safety of their members as well.
 The software streamlines various front desk operational tasks creating a seamless and fantastic visiting experience for members and visitors.

 ### 5. Event Management

 A coworking management system can help you a lot with organizing free and paid events for members and other people.
-It also offers event management features such as managing and showcasing your events beautifully and allowing users and organizers to access and manage all aspects of an event, including registration,integrations, physical planning and preparation, reporting and analytics etc. It also maximizes your office flexibility and saves time planning future events.
+It also offers event management features such as managing and showcasing your events beautifully and allowing users and organizers to access control and manage all aspects of an event, including registration,integrations, physical planning and preparation, reporting and analytics etc. It also maximizes your office flexibility and saves time planning future events.

 ## Key features to look for best coworking software

-Before moving ahead in implementing a reliable and better coworking space management software, it is necessary to look into some of the key features a coworking system must include.Some of those are listed above and others must be—
+Before moving ahead in implementing a reliable and better coworking management software, it is necessary to look into some of the key features a coworking system must include.Some of those are listed above and others must be—

 • Event and visitor management